 History majors not only explore the past, gaining insights into how societies change over time, but also develop important reading, writing, research, and interpretive skills.

 Heeyoung Choi (PhD. program) has won the MCAA 2014 Percy Buchanan Prize for the best graduate paper in Northeast Asia.
 Her paper, "The Influence of Performing Arts on the Nationalism and the Cutlural Interaction between Ethnic Groups: Music and Dance of Korean Immigrants in Hawai'i during the Early 20th Century."
-The presentation and prize award will be given on October 3-5, 2014 at the SWCAS and MCAA joint meeting.
+The presentation and prize award was on October 3-5, 2014 at the SWCAS and MCAA joint meeting.
 Dr. E. Taylor Atkins is her advisor.

 Amy Powers (Ph.D.
 2007) has been selected as the 2014 History Alumnus of the Year.